 E.g. Stories contained in sacred texts /narratives from a range of religious traditions such as those contained in the Bible, Qur'an, Torah, Bhagavad Gita; consideration of genre, author, context, target audience; other sources of authority, e.g. creeds, statements of belief, tradition, reason, experience, laws/moral guidance.
-For instance, examples may include the Haggadah used during the Seder meal, the Ardas and the Shahadah b) Teachings about and interpretations of beliefs c) Texts produced by people who have reasoned and written about beliefs d) How experiences have impacted on beliefs
+For instance, examples may include the Nicene Creed, the Eightfold Path and the writings of René Descartes.

+b) Teachings about and interpretations of beliefs

-E.g. Engagement with the thinking of a diversity of believers from a range of religious traditions e.g. blog post, sermon, newspaper article, artwork, such as the members of faith blogs available on RE:ONLINE or a parish/circuit magazine article e) The reliability of sources
+E.g. Engagement with the day-to-day thinking of a diversity of believers from a range of religious traditions e.g. sermons, newspaper articles, artworks, blog posts.
+Examples may include things such as the members of faith blogs available on RE:ONLINE, tweets or a parish/circuit magazine article.